 While you can get a faster i5, this comes with a spinning hard drive that slows things.
 Look out for the lower spec i3 processor but with the faster SSD drive to get more speeds and savings in one.

 The build quality is high and this looks great with that metallic finish and edge-to-edge display.
 It certainly appears more premium than the price would suggest.
-The built-in webcam has a slide-across cover which is a nice privacy touch.
+The built-in webcam has a slide-across cover that is a nice privacy touch.
 The microphone is built-in and works well, and it comes with a wireless keyboard and mouse so you're set to go right from setup of this Windows machine.

 3. HP Pavilion All-In-One 24 : Best for graphics

 The mighty 24-inch display is Full HD with a decent level of brightness, plus you get a privacy webcam that's high quality and is backed by an impressive quad-microphone.
-All of that makes for very high-quality video classes that can easily be seen, with the entire class, on one screen.
+All of that makes for very high-quality video classes that can easily be seen, with the entire class on one screen.
 Audio is great too, thanks to a powerful front-facing speaker that's been tuned by specialist B&O.

 The included mouse and keyboard aren't wireless, but with very few other gripes to speak of, this is an impressive Windows PC that justifies its price.